Qualcomm Extends Cash Tender Offer for All Outstanding Shares of NXP

-American Stock Transfer & Trust Company, LLC, the depositary for the tender offer, has advised Qualcomm River Holdings B.V. that as of 5:00 p.m., New York City time, on March 29, 2018, the last trading day prior to the announcement of the extension of the offer, 50,848,182 NXP common shares (excluding 21,239 shares tendered pursuant to guaranteed delivery procedures that have not yet been delivered in settlement or satisfaction of such guarantee), representing approximately 14.8% of the outstanding NXP common shares, have been validly tendered pursuant to the tender offer and not properly withdrawn.
+American Stock Transfer & Trust Company, LLC, the depositary for the tender offer, has advised Qualcomm River Holdings B.V. that as of 5:00 p.m., New York City time, on April 5, 2018, the last business day prior to the announcement of the extension of the offer, 55,243,215 NXP common shares (excluding 21,239 shares tendered pursuant to guaranteed delivery procedures that have not yet been delivered in settlement or satisfaction of such guarantee), representing approximately 16.1% of the outstanding NXP common shares, have been validly tendered pursuant to the tender offer and not properly withdrawn.
 Shareholders who have already tendered their common shares of NXP do not have to re-tender their shares or take any other action as a result of the extension of the expiration date of the tender offer.

 Completion of the tender offer remains subject to additional conditions described in the tender offer statement on Schedule TO filed by Qualcomm River Holdings B.V. with the U.S. Securities and Exchange Commission on November 18, 2016, as amended (the "Schedule TO").
 The tender offer will continue to be extended until all conditions are satisfied or waived, or until the tender offer is terminated, in either case pursuant to the terms of the Purchase Agreement by and between Qualcomm River Holdings B.V. and NXP and as described in the Schedule TO.